ECON 1000. Economics at Northeastern. 1 Hour.

 ECON 9986.
 Research.
 0 Hours.

-Taken for two consecutive semesters, normally at the beginning of the dissertation period, to meet the residency requirement of the doctoral program.
+First of two consecutive semesters to meet the residency requirement of the doctoral program.

 ECON 9996.
 Dissertation Continuation.
 0 Hours.